overture-stack/website/markdown/documentation/dmsui/installation/installation.md

 npm run dev
 ```

-Once complete you should be able to access the DMS-UI from your `localhost:3000`, without anything configured you should see the following error message:
+Once complete you should be able to access the DMS-UI from your `localhost:3000`, without anything configured you should see the following error message (or similar):

 ![Entity](../assets/configerror.png 'Error')